What credit score do you need for a personal loan?

 Alternatives to personal loans

-• Balance transfer: A balance transfer lets you move debt to a new or different credit card.
+• Balance transfers: A balance transfer lets you move debt to a new or different credit card.
 It could help you combine your loans at a lower interest rate.
 But be sure you understand how it works and whether there are any fees or restrictions.

-• P2P lending companies: Companies that connect lenders and borrowers through online services could be another possibility.
+Companies that connect lenders and borrowers through online services could be another possibility.
 P2P lending companies might vary in how they review lenders and borrowers, including what’s required to qualify for a loan.
 The CFPB recommends that you make sure you understand all fees and interest charges associated with these types of loans.

-If you need help deciding which option is right for you, consider talking with a qualified financial adviser.
+You could also consider talking with a qualified financial adviser.

 The minimum credit score required to get a personal loan varies by lender and loan.
 Having a higher credit score typically makes it easier to qualify for a personal loan.
 Plus, higher scores can help you get better loan terms.
-And using credit responsibly over time—by doing things like making on-time payments and maintaining a low credit utilization ratio—may help you improve your credit scores.

 Related Content